zakvarty/reading_record/README.md

 4. The Thursday murder club - Richard Osman
 5. The Testaments - Margaret Atwood
 6. Conversations with friends - Sally Rooney
+7. The housekeeper and the professor - by Yōko Ogawa, Stephen Snyder (Translator)
-7. The dice man - Luke Rhinehart
+8. The dice man - Luke Rhinehart
-8. Introduction to statistical modelling of extreme values - Stuart Coles
+9. Introduction to statistical modelling of extreme values - Stuart Coles
-9. Stories of the law and how it is borken - The Secret Barrister
+10. Stories of the law and how it is borken - The Secret Barrister
-10. College Science Teaching - Terry McGlynn
+11. College Science Teaching - Terry McGlynn
-11. In the dream house - Carmen Maria Machado
+12. In the dream house - Carmen Maria Machado
-12. ...
+13. ...

 ## 2019-2020: